raymoo/magical_realm/readme.txt

 blink (Blink) - Teleport to a random nearby location

-ethreal_jaunt (Ethreal Jaunt) - Makes the player invisible and immaterial, so they can fly and phase through walls.
+ethereal_jaunt (Ethereal Jaunt) - Makes the player invisible and immaterial, so they can fly and phase through walls.
 Kills the player if they are inside solid material when the rematerialize.